Sunday School at the Chapel returns on September 7th!

 Our EYC curriculum this fall will be the High School Talksheets series by David Rogers.
 Each Talksheet provides a springboard for discussion.
 The weekly lesson opens with group questions and offers various Bible verses or stories to assist in leading the discussion.
 No homework is ever required for this class!
 Students have enough on their plates, and we want this to be a space for learning without pressure.

 Depending upon the numbers and size of the class, we are hoping to have a group opening and then break off into a Junior High and Senior High discussion area.
-Davis and Martha Frye and Doug Goodin will be leading these breakout groups and adjusting the topics for more age-appropriate inclusion.
+Davis and Martha Frye and Boudreaux Dulske will be leading these breakout groups and adjusting the topics for more age-appropriate inclusion.

 Location: Education Building